xwmario/Warez/README.md

 - [Kad](https://en.wikipedia.org/wiki/Kad_network) The Kad network is a peer-to-peer (P2P) network which implements the Kademlia P2P overlay protocol.

 ## Ripping, Transcoding, Converting
+- [The Encoding Guide](https://encoding-guide.neocities.org/) An in-depth guide on video encoding.
 - [Handbrake](https://handbrake.fr/) HandBrake is a tool for converting video from nearly any format to a selection of modern, widely supported codecs.
 - [MakeMKV](http://www.makemkv.com/) MakeMKV is your one-click solution to convert video that you own into free and patents-unencumbered format that can be played everywhere.
 - [ffmpeg](https://ffmpeg.org/) A complete, cross-platform solution to record, convert and stream audio and video.